azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_06.md

 There are several sample datasets included in the designer for you to experiment with.
 For this tutorial, use 'Automobile price data (Raw)'.

 1. To the left of the pipeline canvas is a palette of datasets and components.
-Select Sample datasets to view the available sample datasets.
+Select 'Sample datasets' to view the available sample datasets.

-2. Select the dataset Automobile price data (Raw), and drag it onto the canvas.
+2. Select the dataset 'Automobile price data (Raw)', and drag it onto the canvas.

 ![alt text](../images/06-drag-data.gif "Drag and Drop Process")